-A set of wired headphones will do in a pinch, but wireless Bluetooth headphones are better because you can then keep your phone wherever’s convenient and not risk getting tangled up with the wire during sprint efforts.
+The best headphones for cycling tend to connect to your smart device with a Bluetooth connection.
+This is better than wired headphones because you can then keep your phone wherever’s convenient and not risk getting tangled up with the wire during sprint efforts.

-Ideally you want the headphones to have a built-in microphone as well.
-If you’re doing socially distanced virtual group rides, being able to hear and talk to your friends makes the experience so much better.
+If you’re doing virtual group rides with friends then, ideally, you want the headphones to have a built-in microphone as well.
+Being able to hear and talk to your friends makes the experience so much better.

 Cotton cycling cap